Julmgc/Course-Organizer/README.md

 </div>
 <br></br>
 <div align ="center" font size="4">
-<font size="4">This is an app for a school, that allows instructors, facilitators and students to register, create courses, activities and
+<font size="4">This is an API for a school, that allows instructors, facilitators and students to register, create courses, activities and
 submit them.
 The technologies used were, Django, Django rest_framework and SQLite.

 License: MIT</font>